 The use of pre-recorded videos and audio, shared presentations (e.g. PowerPoint, Prezi), Google Classroom, and Microsoft Teams were reported for at least 'some' classes in almost all schools.
 Other online education platforms such as Kahoot and StudyClix were used for at least 'some' classes for over 90 per cent of respondents.
-The use of more traditional paper-based learning (e.g. textbooks, worksheets) was adopted for 'all classes' in 16.8 per cent of schools, for 'most classes' in 16.8 per cent of schools and for 'some classes' in half of schools (50.4 per cent).
-The remaining 15.9 per cent of schools reported not using paper-based methods for remote learning.
-There was no difference in the use of paper-based learning across schools by DEIS status, or by characteristics of the school's catchment area.
+The use of more traditional paper-based learning (e.g. textbooks, worksheets) was adopted for 'all classes' in 16.8 per cent of schools, for 'most classes' in 16.8 per cent of schools (50.4 per cent).
+The remaining 15.9 per cent of schools reported not using paper-based learning across schools by DEIS status, or by characteristics of the school's catchment area.